nygenome/taxmaps/README.md

 In taxMaps, you must specify the database index file with the option `-d`.
 Just make sure that for every index `{db}.gem` you have the corresponding `{db}.len` in the same directory.

 ##### Maximum edit distance
-By default taxMaps allows up to 10% edit distance.
-This threshold can be increased in situations where a greater sensitivity is desired (e.g., viral detection).
+By default taxMaps allows up to 20% edit distance.
+This threshold can be decreased in situations where a greater precision is desired.
 With the option `-e` you can set the maximum edit distance allowed.
 You must provide a number between 0 and 1 and edit distance will be considered as a fraction of the read length.
 For instance, if your read length is 150bp, the following command:

 ```
 $ taxMaps -f reads.fq -d ncbi.gem -e 0.2 ...